 Santorum’s poor showing clearly demonstrates that voters who cast ballots solely based on phallic considerations prefer the MCD to the really huge ice cream cone that he was mouthing in the photo at right, according to a source familiar with his campaign.

 Texas Gov. Rick Perry (left) tried to bridge the MCD gap as a write-in candidate, but came up short with only 718 votes despite going tonsils deep.
-This was a learning experience for Perry, according to political experts, who are looking for him to gobble the MCDs down with wife Anita Thigpen beside him once the 2012 president campaign starts in earnest.
+The Iowa event was a learning experience for Perry, according to political experts, who are looking for him to gobble the MCDs down with wife Anita Thigpen beside him once the 2012 president campaign starts in earnest.

-"Perry has the desire, but he still needs to do some work on his presentation," said one expert.
-"With god's help, he can recover from this."
+“Perry has the desire, but he still needs to do some work on his presentation,” said one expert.
+“With God’s help and a nice pair of leather chaps, he can recover from this.”

 Mitt Romney (right), who was viewed as the Republican front-runner prior to the Iowa Straw Poll, was almost non-existent with 567 votes.
 Experts attributed that poor showing to the former Massachussetts’s governor’s decision to emulate John Kerry’s “hold, but don’t actually deep throat” approach to the MCD.
 Kerry ran unsuccessully as the Democratic candidate for president in 2004.

-Food industry experts say the use of the MCD strictly as a prop is distasteful to some voters, who feel it's reminiscent of former President Bill Clinton's "smoked but didn't inhale" defense of his youthful indulgence in marijuana and the military's longtime "don't ask, don't tell" stance toward gay and lesbian service-members.
+Food industry experts say the use of the MCD strictly as a prop is distasteful to some voters, who feel it’s reminiscent of former President Bill Clinton’s “smoked but didn’t inhale” defense of his youthful indulgence in marijuana.
+It also echoes the military’s wishy washy “don’t ask, don’t tell” stance toward gay and lesbian service-members.